datalad-handbook/book/docs/basics/101-105-install.rst

 chapters in this handbook will demonstrate how useful this information can be.

-.. findoutmore:: Do I have to clone from the root of datasets?
+.. findoutmore:: Do I have to install from the root of datasets?

-   No. Instead of from the *root* of the ``DataLad-101`` dataset, you could have also cloned the dataset from within the ``recordings``, or ``books`` directory.
+   No. Instead of from the *root* of the ``DataLad-101`` dataset, you could have also installed the dataset from within the ``recordings``, or ``books`` directory.
-   In the case of cloning datasets into existing datasets you however need to adjust the paths that are given with the ``-d/--dataset`` option:
+   In the case of installing datasets into existing datasets you however need to adjust the paths that are given with the ``-d/--dataset`` option:
    ``-d`` needs to specify the path to the root of the dataset.
 This is important to keep in mind whenever you don't execute the :command:`clone` command